wiseman/clj-pid/README.md

 The following example is a simulation of using a PID controller to hold position while the wind is trying to blow us around.

-You can imagine that we're trying to control a small quadrotor drone.
+You can imagine that we're trying to control a small multirotor drone.
 In this example, we'll use one PID controller that controls the drone's pitch--that is, tells it how much to tilt forward or backward.
 This will let it move in one axis.